gitusergb/vsmFront/README.md

 A built-in video player allows users to play videos directly from the application.

-### Backend
-- The **backend** handles authentication, video uploads, metadata storage, and providing APIs for the frontend.
-- MongoDB is used to store video metadata and user information.

-### Frontend
-- The **frontend** is built with **React.js** and displays the uploaded videos, providing features like filtering, pagination, and a video player.

  **Login and Upload Videos**:
    - Sign up or log in to access the app.
    - Upload videos from Google Drive.
    - Manage your videos using the filtering and pagination features.

 ## Links